MLP Multiverse live results: Hechicero vs. Gresham, Paul Walter Hauser vs. QT Marshall

 Maple Leaf Pro Multiverse 2026 is set for tonight at the Palms in Las Vegas.

-The show is scheduled to feature CMLL World Heavyweight Champion Hechicero defending his title against Jonathan Gresham.
+The show featured CMLL World Heavyweight Champion Hechicero defending his title against Jonathan Gresham.

-Stephen Borden, the son of Sting, is scheduled to face Kieran Gray.
+Stephen Borden, the son of Sting, faced Kieran Gray.

-The Demand (Ricochet, Toa Liona, and Bishop Kaun) will face Michael Oku, Rich Swann, and Sidney Akeem in trios action.
+The Demand (Ricochet, Toa Liona, and Bishop Kaun) dominated Michael Oku, Rich Swann, and Sidney Akeem in trios action.

-• CMLL World Heavyweight Champion Hechicero defends against Jonathan Gresham
+- CMLL World Heavyweight Champion Hechicero defended against Jonathan Gresham

 Our live coverage begins at midnight Eastern.